-Efforts of your Company to augment fleet by procurement of 4 light helicopters and 2 heavy duty helicopters with 20% funding from internal resources and 80% through term loan from bankers, could not materialise due to ban on capital investment decisions by the administrative Ministry in view of the ongoing strategic disinvestment process.
-Further efforts to augment the fleet through leasing route were also made but the same could not succeed due to want of clearance from MoCA & DIPAM f) Strategic Disinvestment of Pawan Hans
+Efforts of your Company to augment fleet by procurement of 4 light helicopters and 2 heavy duty helicopters with 20% funding from internal resources and 80% through term loan from bankers, could not materialise due to hold on capital investment decisions by the administrative Ministry in view of the ongoing strategic disinvestment process.
+Further efforts to augment the fleet through leasing route were also made.

-Recently your Company has signed a Master Lease Agreement and one Aircraft Specific Lease Agreement (ASLA) with M/s Vertical Aviation No.1 Limited (an Ireland based leasing company) and one helicopter is expected to be delivered to the Company in the month of January, 2021.
-Three more ASLAs are expected to be signed with M/s Vertical Aviation No.1 Limited very soon.
+During the year under review your Company has signed a Master Lease Agreement and four Aircraft Specific Lease Agreement (ASLA) with M/s Vertical Aviation No.1 Limited (an Ireland based leasing company) and one helicopter has been delivered to the Company in the month of August, 2021.
+Three more helicopters expected to be delivered in November 2021.